RedHatWorkshops/amqv7-workshop/demos/broker/addressing/README.md

 #### What's happening under the covers
 Pretty basic stuff, but it's good to know what has happened under the covers.

 The example application created a JMS queue consumer.
-The JMS AMQP client takes care of interacting the the AMQ7 broker to set up the relevant addresses, queues, routing types and server consumers.
+The JMS AMQP (qpid JMS) client takes care of interacting the the AMQ7 broker to set up the relevant addresses, queues, routing types and server consumers.

 How does it do this?